fearlessdots/synctropy/README.md

 #### Creating a Target

 To create a new target, you can use the `targets create` command.
-This command will prompt you to select a parent crate and provide a name for the target.
-You can also choose a template to pre-configure the target's setup.
-The target directory will be created within the crate's directory, and you can customize its configurations and hooks.
+This command will guide you through the process by allowing you to select a parent crate and provide a name for the target.
+Additionally, you can choose a template to pre-configure the target's setup according to your requirements.

+If there are no target templates available or if you prefer a minimal setup for your target, you can select the `scratch` template during the target creation process.
+This template will create only the target's directory.
+It will not include any additional configuration files or hooks, providing you with a clean slate to customize according to your needs.

 #### Managing Targets